7-eleven-development/7-11-IOT/README.md

 # Future Enchantments
   Improve on how pulse values are read to make the most critical part of this system be more reliable

+  Fault detection, identify errors during execution that can lead to silent failures

+  Improve concurrency flow within the program, enableing non blocking behaviour.

+  Watchdog, simulate Watchdog behaviour upon sensor reading to ensure that the program does not get blocked upon sensor reading.

+  Secure data transmission between backend and IOT (read up on it)

 # Contributing